aliro-access-control/aliro-certification-tool/CONTRIBUTION.md

 # Contributing as an Open Source Contributor

-As an open source contributor you can report bugs and request features in the Issue Tracker, as well as contribute bug fixes and features that do not impact Aliro specification as a pull request.
+As an open source contributor you can report bugs and request features in the GitHub Issues as well as contribute bug fixes and features that do not impact Aliro specification as a pull request.
 For example: ports of Aliro to add APIs to alternative programming languages (e.g. Java, JS), hardware ports, or an optimized